learn-co-curriculum/design-phase0-whatisaproductdesigner/README.md

 ## Product design focuses on the entire lifecycle of a product to shape how users interact with it.
 Especially in larger cities, the industry has seen substantial growth in recent years.

 Product design is a true digital renaissance position.
 Leveraging both UX and UI design strategies, product designers have eyes on the entire design process -- from ideation to creation to product shipment.
-Because Product Designers leverage both skillsets of research, information architecture, testing of UX professionals as well as the visual know-how of extending a brand in the interface design of UI Designers, it required almost twice the education and experience.
+Because Product Designers leverage both skillsets of research, information architecture, testing of UX professionals as well as the visual know-how of extending a brand in the interface design of UI Designers, it requires almost twice the education and experience.

 Product Designers oftentimes own some of all aspects of these job roles: